Frequently Asked Questions

 Has he considered doing a crossover with [name of author]?

-No. Writing is (usually) a solitary art.
+Not in novels.
+Writing is (usually) a solitary art.
 While authors occasionally collaborate with other authors, that remains the exception rather than the rule.
-Sometimes authors may mention Lucas or Lucas-like characters in their novels, and John Sandford frequently includes references to other authors and their characters, but there will not be any direct crossovers
+Sometimes authors may mention Lucas or Lucas-like characters in their novels, and John Sandford frequently includes references to other authors and their characters, but there will not be any direct crossovers.

-He has, however, written two collaborations with his wife (and is working on a third): the young-adult sci-fi series The Singular Menace.
-He is also working on a stand-alone science fiction novel called Saturn Run with photographer and physicist Ctein.
+He has also written the young-adult sci-fi series The Singular Menace with his wife, Michele Cook, and the stand-alone science fiction novel Saturn Run with photographer and physicist Ctein.
+None of those books are crossovers.

-Is John Sandford going to kill off Lucas someday?
+Is he going to kill off Lucas someday?

 The standard answer he gives for this is, "No, because my editor has told me that it would kill sales of the backstock."